luca-bassoricci/gitlab/doc/user/group/iterations/index.md

 #### Example of turning on automatic scheduling for manual iterations cadence

-Suppose it's Friday, April 15, and you have three iterations in a manual iterations cadence:
+Suppose it's Friday, April 15, and you have three iteration in a manual iterations cadence:

 - Monday, April 4 - Friday, April 8 (closed)
 - Tuesday, April 12 - Friday, April 15 (ongoing)